kriegerm/kriegerm/README.md

 Many of my projects are in progress, and I am not able to make the code public until a publication is released.
 I am happy to provide details of my experience in any of these areas upon request!

 **Machine Learning**<br>
 <i>Project description</i> - I created a <b> Random Forest Classifier </b> using <b> scikit-learn </b> to integrate microbiome and patient lifestyle/diet information in order to determine drivers for cancer risk.
+Publication coming Fall 2025!

 **Data cleaning & large data handling**<br>
 <i>Project description</i> - I wrote an automated and reproducible pipeline to clean a dataset containing hundreds of clinical features and written survey answers for downstream use in machine learning applications.
+Publication coming Fall 2025!

+**Creating a novel pangenome for transcriptomic analysis**<br>
+<i>Project description</i> - In order to directly compare transcriptomics data from two related bacterial strains, I first created a pangenome of overlapping genes using [Anvi'o](https://anvio.org/).
+Then, I used that pangenome to map RNA-seq reads from each bacteria in order to generate differential gene expression data for only shared features.
+Publication coming Winter 2025!